deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 which is a [Pixel fork](https://github.com/DeltaZen/pixel) where each participant draws pixels in a different color.

-## The "Pong" app is realtime-only and implements clock synchronization
+## The Pong app is realtime-only and implements clock synchronization

-XXX provide 10-second Pong video of two players playing
+<video controls style="width:120px; max-width: 100%;float:right;margin-left:5px;" autoplay muted loop playsinline><source src="../assets/blog/2024-11-pong2.mp4" type="video/mp4"></video>
 The [pong app](https://apps.testrun.org/pong-v1.xdc)
 is a simple two-player implementation of the classic ping pong experience back in the 1970ties.